euxia/alc-cloudcomputing/Backbone of AWS/09 - Setting up an elastic ip.md

-# Workshop Guide: Setting Up an Elastic IP on AWS EC2
+# Setting Up an Elastic IP on AWS EC2

 ## Prerequisites
 - An existing EC2 instance to associate the Elastic IP with